AVENUE OF FLAGS / COURT OF HONOR

 United Nations Emblem and World Flags, (1957)

-During the International Geophysical Year of July, 1957 to December, 1958, guests were to walk past the Avenue of Flags attraction at Tomorrowland’s Entryway, they would come to the emblem of the United Nations (supported by flags of the world) hanging over the central floral beds, between Tomorrowland’s exhibit halls.
-This may have been in observance of the Geophysical Year or World Trade Day (which was first celebrated during May of 1957) in association with the Los Angeles Chamber of Commerce.
-As a “sidelight”, Disneyland first celebrated United Nations Day during 1960.
-Whatever the case, one thing was certain… as Magic Kingdom Club Administrator Eleanor Heldt once said: “In a way, Disneyland is a United Nations devoted to bringing together and entertaining peoples from every corner of the globe.”
+Magic Kingdom Club Administrator Eleanor Heldt once said: “In a way, Disneyland is a United Nations devoted to bringing together and entertaining peoples from every corner of the globe.”
+Naturally, the Avenue of Flags occasionally featured more than flags of the United States of America.
+During the International Geophysical Year of July, 1957 to December, 1958, guests walked past the Avenue of Flags attraction at Tomorrowland’s Entryway, and noticed the emblem of the United Nations flanked by flags of the world.
+These hung over the central floral beds, between Tomorrowland’s exhibit halls, welcoming guests from many nations.
+This celebration may have been in observance of the Geophysical Year or World Trade Day (which was first celebrated during May of 1957) in association with the Los Angeles Chamber of Commerce.
+Whatever the intent, two years later, Disneyland first celebrated United Nations Day of 1960.

 United Nations Emblem and World Flags, (1958)